k-stz/config-weaver-operator/README.md

 Metrics
-- [ ] What metrics are available by default
+- [x] What metrics are available by default => have to start the main.go with a command line argument to automatically start the metrics server.
+For example (see the Makefile target `run-metrics`): `go run ./cmd/main.go -metrics-bind-address ":8080" --metrics-secure=false`
-- [ ] How can they be scraped
+- [x] How can they be scraped => After the metrics server is strated by providing the cli flag, they can be scraped at the `/metrics` endpoint, as is custom with a prometheus metrics endpoint.
+So when listening on port :8080 locally scrape them like so `curl http://localhost:8080/metrics`
-- [ ] What additional metrics can be exposed?
-Best practice?
+- [x] What additional metrics can be exposed?
+Best practice? => The default provided metrics are quite extensive, I don't see an immediate reason to scrape custom ones

 Other Features:
 - [ ] Analyze how the concept of Informers and workqueues impact Operator development.
 Is it just a performance feature?